 If you have decided to roast the pork belly, then the German Riesling is the one to pick for your shelves.
 It works nicely because of its natural sweetness.
 It also has a good amount of acidity that creates magic.

 Protip: Serve a platter of apples that will take your hosting skills ten notches higher.

 Roasted pork also pairs well with young Burgundy.
 This is because many people can handle a bolder variety of wine with their pork dishes than the juicy and acidic variety.
 Many people think both white and red varieties of wine go well with roast pork, so it is down to personal preferences.
 For instance, people that like richness can opt for red wine, and people who prefer acidity can go for white.
 Roast pork is quite versatile like that!

 Chardonnay all the way!

-If the pork is being seasoned and roasted with herbs like the Marjoram or the Oregano, then white wine, especially Condrieu is a superb match.
+If the pork is being seasoned and roasted with herbs like the Marjoram or the Oregano, then white wine, especially Condrieu is a superb match, nicely chilled straight from your wine fridge or wine bucket.
 Pinot noir from the warmer countryside or Chardonnay from Africa will also get you brownie points for pairing well.

 Did we say pork sausage?
 Reach out for Grenache wines like the Rhone, and if cooked with tomatoes, then high-acid red wine is fantastic.
 One name that comes to our mind is Barbera, with its rich acidity that also complements acidity from the tomatoes.
 If it is pork pasta, then it should be Barbera.